opensimworld/active-npcs/README.md

 llRegionSay(68, "!
 0000 UUUU Bob say hello");
 ```

-Another way to interact with the controller is the SETVAR command.
-You can set or change a variable in the controller by
-sending SETVAR to channel 68:
+Another way to interact with the controller is by setting/updating variables via the SETVAR command.
+You can set or change a variable in the controller by sending SETVAR to channel 68:
 ```
 llRegionSay(68,  "SETVAR foo 1");
 ```
 (Note we use  SETVAR in capitals.
-This will set the variable "foo" to "1" .
-You can then use this variable in an notecard.
-In this example, the NPC waits for the variable "foo" before dancing:
+This will set the variable "foo" to "1").

+You can use this variable in an notecard.
+In this example notecard, the NPC will waits for the variable "foo" to become '1' before dancing:
 ```
 @start
-say Waiting for variable ...
-waitvar foo 1
-say Variable foo is now 1!
+say Waiting for variable foo to become 1... waitvar foo 1 say Variable foo is now 1!
 Let's do something interesting! anim dance1